 - Brush lightly over the surfaces and try to avoid any pooling on the tops of your treats.

 - Take the reserved dough and tint to a suitable colour using dog-safe food colouring or natural add-in tints.
 I split my dough and used turmeric and wheatgrass powders.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.

 - Roll small balls, position on your treats, and press with a toothpick or similar to indent the centres.
 Ensure they are well-pressed into the treat so that they stay fixed after baking.

+- Have leftovers?
 If you’d like, you can use any extra eyeball dough to make mini-eyeballs as shown using slightly bigger balls of dough, pressed lightly to flatten before indenting.

 Finishing and baking the treats:

 - Chill if needed for your chosen recipe, and then bake according to recipe.

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our blog archives.
 You can use the category and tag labels to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.